Lilian09j/Symmetrical_Laboratory_Power_Supply/README.md

 Binding posts (fiches babanes femelles) are present on the front of the laboratory power supply

-Power Supply ATX with a 24 pins connector
+Laptop Power Supply : Liteon PS-5301-08HF 300W ATX SATA MOLEX with a 24 pins connector, 300 W

 Colors of the wires